Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Needfinding: Asking Model Developers What They Really Need

-\paragraph{Individual metric preferences.} For individual metric preferences, we identify a link with the task at hand.
-In the case of binary classification, participants showed a preference for probability metrics, as it is easier to understand than the loss and allows an inspection of the decision boundary (``The loss is not very intuitive'').
-In multi-class classification, more participants preferred the loss as it considers all possible classes (``[The loss] contains information on all classes'').
+\paragraph{\ulcolor[surveyred]{\textbf{Themes about metrics}}} We identified a link between the preferred metric and the task at hand.
+In the case of binary classification, participants showed a preference for probability metrics, as it is easier to understand than the loss and allows an inspection of the decision boundary (\textit{``The loss is not very intuitive''}, Theme: Metric informative of decision boundary).
+In multi-class classification, more participants preferred the loss as it considers all possible classes (\textit{``[The loss] contains information on all classes''}, Theme: Metric informative of training objective).
 However, as the quantitative analysis shows, these differences in preference are not statistically significant.
-Therefore, the metric preferences are likely individual to the user and their habits.
+Therefore, the metric preferences and actionability are likely individual to the user and their habits.

-\paragraph{Group attribution preferences.} The quantitative study shows a clear preference for attribution to groups of training samples as opposed to individual training samples.
-The qualitative analysis finds that this is due to the user's need for having a good overview of the model error.
-Inspecting a group of training samples provides a better overview than a single sample, and allows the user to understand whether their hypothesis about the error is valid or not (\textbf{Group for overview of the error}).
-A second theme highlights another angle: While variety in the group is desired for a good overview of the error (e.g. group consisting of samples with diverse features), the group should be concise enough to ``keep the analysis manageable'' (\textbf{Balance betw. variety and conciseness}).
+\paragraph{\ulcolor[surveygreen]{\textbf{Themes about number of training samples}}} The quantitative study showed a clear preference for attribution to groups of training samples as opposed to individual training samples.
+The qualitative analysis found that this is due to the developer's need for having a good overview of the model error.
+Inspecting a group of training samples provides a better overview than a single sample, and allows the user to understand whether their hypothesis about the error is valid or not (Theme: Group for global effect).
+A second theme highlights another angle: While variety in the group is desired for a good overview of the error (e.g. group consisting of samples with diverse features), the group should be concise enough to \textit{``keep the analysis manageable''} and group size should be small enough to ensure reliable attribution scores, as changing the dataset could change the model's reasoning (Theme: Group precision).

-\paragraph{Reliability of explanations.} Our analysis finds that some themes are related to the overall concept of explanation reliability, where particularly the choice of how many training samples to inspect is associated with reliability.
-Participants stated that \textbf{group sizes should be large enough} for the attribution scores to be reliable.
-At the same time, he group size should be small enough to ensure reliable attribution scores, as changing the dataset could change the model's reasoning (\textbf{Small group to prevent reasoning change}).
-We interpret this need for reliability to reflect in the motivation to uncover causal effects (``By removing [...]
-I can determine if [the training samples] were causing confusion within the model'').